Meet Dr. Ashley Pierson

 I am a clinical psychologist licensed in CT and NY, located in Brooklyn, NY, and intensively trained with expertise in Dialectical Behavior Therapy (DBT) and Cognitive Behavior Therapy (CBT), as well as treatment for PTSD and trauma-related disorders.

 I primarily treat individuals whose lives feel chaotic and out of control with unrelenting misery and emotional suffering.
-My practice is dedicated to equipping these individuals with the tools needed to accept emotional pain, eliminate harmful ways of coping, and build lives that reward them with purpose and meaning.
+My practice is dedicated to equipping my clients with the tools needed to accept emotional pain, eliminate harmful ways of coping, and build lives that reward them with purpose and meaning.
 My approach is open, direct, and compassionate.
-I speak and interact with clients as my authentic self in a therapeutic relationship.
+I view therapy as an authentic, collaborative relationship between two equals.
+In addition to therapy, I routinely conduct forensic psychiatric evaluations as an independent examiner for the NY state criminal court systems.
+The most common referral questions for these evaluations center on the assessment of risk for violence, including risk of perpetrating sexual violence, as well as psychopathy assessment.

 Education & Training

 I have a PhD in clinical psychology with a specialization in forensic psychology from Fordham University.
 I completed my predoctoral internship at the Hudson Valley Veterans Affairs (VA) Healthcare System, where I received intensive training in the assessment and treatment of PTSD and trauma-related disorders.
-My doctorate training was highly focused on the study, assessment, and treatment of personality disorders, as well as risk for violence perpetrated against self or others.
+My doctorate training was highly focused on the study, assessment, and treatment of personality disorders, forensic psychology, and assessment of risk for violence perpetrated against self or others.
+I completed my clinical doctorate training with renowned experts from Yale University and worked in a wide range of settings including: inpatient psychiatric units, residential treatment programs, intensive outpatient programs, outpatient community-based mental health clinics, maximum-security inpatient forensic psychiatric units, family court, and private practice settings.

 Professional Background